Two useful discipline tools for parents are the “when / then” and the “if / then” statements.

 This statement basically says “when you do [this positive behavior], then you will get [this positive social reward].”

-- “When you’ve brushed your teeth and gone potty, then we get to read a bedtime story.”
+- “When you’ve brushed your teeth, then we get to read a bedtime story.”

-- “When you finish cleaning up your Legos, then we can play a game.”
+- “When you finish cleaning up your Legos, then we get to play a game.”

-- “When you’re ready for school on time, then you can work on a drawing.”
+- “When you’re ready for school, then you can work on your drawing.”

 - “When you’re sitting down in your chair, then I will give you your dessert.”